cardillan/mindcode/doc/syntax/SYNTAX-STRICT-RELAXED.markdown

 The following features are deprecated:

-- The Relaxed syntax as a whole.
+- The **Relaxed** syntax as a whole.
 - Using parentheses around the list of values in list iteration loops: `for i in (1, 2, 3) do ... end;`.
 - Using escaped double quotes in string literals: `"The \"escaped double quotes\""`.
 String literals shouldn't contain any double quotes at all, as this is not supported by mlog itself.
 - Kebab-case identifiers: `kebab-case-name`.
 Note that built-in mlog variables, such as `@blast-compound`, will continue to be supported.
 - The `printf` function in language target `ML7A` and earlier.
 (This function is repurposed in the upcoming language target `ML8A`).
 - The `configure` property.
 This name from Mindustry Logic 6 was replaced by `config` in Mindustry Logic 7.
+- Not using `out` modifiers when passing arguments to output function parameters.
+- Using void functions in assignments, as function parameters or in `return` statements.

 The compiler produces a warning when it encounters a deprecated feature in the source code.